Sega World Sydney: Rides

 Though there was no unified theme in SegaWorld, much of its main allure was its pretences of offering "futuractive" rides with interactive elements.
-In reality, few of the attractions installed at the venue drew upon particularly advanced technology, however most did feature some interactive element.
+In reality, few of the attractions installed at the venue drew upon particularly advanced technology; however, most did feature some interactive element.

 As well as the rides, the park included a fast-food outlet and an extensive coin-op video arcade, featuring over 100 arcade games.
 All games in this area were set to Free Play at a point in early 2000, prior to the closure.

+All of the park's major attractions, except for Magic Motion 4D, were available at other Sega World parks, with AS-1 and R360 also being available at other venues not operated by Sega.